rochars/byte-data/README.md

   - float64BE

 ## Distribution
 This library is a ES module also distributed as a CommonJS module, UMD module and a compiled script for browsers.
 It works out of the box in Node when installed with ```npm install byte-data```.
+It includes a TypeScript definition file.

+If you use the [Closure Compiler](https://github.com/google/closure-compiler), this package includes a externs file: **./externs.js**.

 ### If you are using this lib in a browser: